micmejia/bible-dump/NKJV/1 Samuel/1 Sam 4.md

 And when the people had come into the camp, the elders of Israel said, "Why has the Lord defeated us today before the Philistines?
 Let us bring the ark of the covenant of the Lord from Shiloh to us, that when it comes among us it may save us from the hand of our enemies."

 ###### 4
-So the people sent to Shiloh, that they might bring from there the ark of the covenant of the Lord of hosts, who dwells _between_ the cherubim.
-And the two sons of Eli, Hophni and Phinehas, _were_ there with the ark of the covenant of God.
+So the people sent to Shiloh, that they might bring from there the ark of the covenant of the Lord of hosts, who dwells between the cherubim.
+And the two sons of Eli, Hophni and Phinehas, were there with the ark of the covenant of God.

 ###### 5
 And when the ark of the covenant of the Lord came into the camp, all Israel shouted so loudly that the earth shook.

 ###### 6
-Now when the Philistines heard the noise of the shout, they said, "What _does_ the sound of this great shout in the camp of the Hebrews _mean?_" Then they understood that the ark of the Lord had come into the camp.
+Now when the Philistines heard the noise of the shout, they said, "What does the sound of this great shout in the camp of the Hebrews mean?"
+Then they understood that the ark of the Lord had come into the camp.

 ###### 7
 So the Philistines were afraid, for they said, "God has come into the camp!"
 And they said, "Woe to us!
 For such a thing has never happened before.

 ###### 8
 Woe to us!
 Who will deliver us from the hand of these mighty gods?
-These _are_ the gods who struck the Egyptians with all the plagues in the wilderness.
+These are the gods who struck the Egyptians with all the plagues in the wilderness.

 ###### 9
 Be strong and conduct yourselves like men, you Philistines, that you do not become servants of the Hebrews, as they have been to you.
 Conduct yourselves like men, and fight!"